“Dreams out of dust, hope out of ashes, love out of hate.”

 You set off.

 Finally you come to the foothills of the Mountains of Death.
-The grim black crags scowl down at you.
-The distant roar of some savage creature echoes against the rotting cliffs and dies away in a sickly groan.
+The grim black crags scowl down on you like giant tombstones.
+In the distance comes the roar of some savage creature.
+The sound echoes against the rotting cliffs and dies away in a sickly groan.
 Is your beloved somewhere in this bleak place?

 Though exhausted, you force your aching feet to move onward.
-Drooping under the pack, you stumble along, clambering up ravines and sliding down gullies.
-The mountains are a bewildering maze of slippery scree punctuated by boulders like huge black skulls.
-Often you must stop and circle around to avoid crevasses.
-You call your beloved’s name and hear only the weird echo of your own voice, soon lost in the hissing of the wind.
+Drooping under your pack, you stumble along, clambering up ravines and sliding down gullies.
+The mountains are a bewildering maze of slippery scree punctuated by boulders like round black skulls.
+Often you stop and circle around to avoid deep fissures in the earth.
+You call your the ISFP's name and hear only the weird echo of your own voice, soon lost in the hissing wind.

 There is a roar of fury from somewhere nearby.
 A familiar voice shouts defiance.
 You leap to your feet.

 The noises came from the next gully over.
 You scramble across the rocks, your fingernails bleeding as you claw your way up the slope.
 You find yourself at an overlook.
-Down in the ravine near a little pond is your beloved, and plunging headlong at him is a night black griffin with two arrows sticking out of its feathered breast.
-The ISFP notches another arrow to the string, but too late--the griffin rears up and sinks its razor beak into his neck.
+Down in the ravine near a rocky pool is your beloved, and plunging headlong at him is a night black spinecat with two arrows sticking out of its bloody chest.
+The ISFP notches another arrow to the string, but too late—the spinecat pounces and sinks its razor fangs into his neck.

 “Noooo!” you scream.

-You watch in a horrified trance as the griffin shakes him like a mouse.
+You watch in a horrified trance as the spinecat shakes him like a mouse.
 The ISFP gives a weak cry and claws at the beast's face.
-The griffin hurls him down, gives a terrible screech, then stumbles to pond, drinks for a moment, and collapses.
+The spinecat hurls him down, gives a terrible snarl, then stumbles to pond, drinks for a moment, and collapses.
 The ISFP lies motionless on the ground.

 You break out of your frozen trance and run to his side.